 How do we seek feedback from children and young people on how satisfied they are satisfied with our services.
 How is this used?
 Are children and young people aware of our Child Safe Code of conduct and what role did they play in its development?

-the outcome of any consultations with children and young people; and the service as a whole?
+How do we communicate the outcome of any consultations with children and young people; and the service as a whole?